shuaikaishi/GLSL/README.md

 ## Citation
 **Please kindly cite the papers if this code is useful and helpful for your research.**

-## Contact Information:
-If you encounter any bugs while using this code, please do not hesitate to contact us.
 ```
 @INPROCEEDINGS{shi2024electrical,
   author={Shi, Shuaikai and Liatsis, Panos},